Direct Access to Self Service for Grading

 Final Grading - Full session and Session 2 Courses

-Final grades for all students are due by noon (12:00 PM Central) on August 8.
+Final grades for graduating students are due by noon (12:00 PM Central) on May 7.
+Final grades for all students are due by noon (12:00 PM Central) on May 8.

 Please note that ALL grades that are submitted into Self-Service or the final grade column of Blackboard at the time of a roll will be updated into academic history.
 This means that grades for these students can no longer be changed through the system and a grade change form (found in your dean’s office) will need to be completed and submitted to the Office of Admissions, Records and Registration.

 Faculty can add, delete and update final grades up until the close out time for grading.
 Once the final grading worksheet is turned off and grades have been posted, or "rolled" as it is frequently called, the grades are locked and students are able to view the grades in Self Service and on their transcripts.
 Any grades changes after the grading period would have to be done by a Change of Grade form.

 Students who attend one or more classes are not eligible for the WN grade.